 Well, you’re not in for any nasty or unexpected surprises!

-Being a popular UK holiday resort (as well as Chapel St Leonards, Ingoldmells, and Mablethorpe) it has a good transport network to suit travellers and visitors of all ages.
+Being a popular UK holiday resort (as well as nearby Chapel St Leonards, Ingoldmells, and Mablethorpe) it has a good transport network to suit travellers and visitors of all ages.

 It has good rail links, is a popular destination for UK National and local coach operators, has a great local bus service, and is very pedestrian friendly too.